frontenddogma/web-development-glossary/manuscript/intro.md

 A great number of explanations build on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
 They are marked “†” and attributed in the Appendix.
 The original material is licensed under a [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).

-Some explanations build on the [Mozilla Developer Network](https://developer.mozilla.org/).
+Some explanations build on the [MDN Web Docs](https://developer.mozilla.org/).
 They are marked “‡” and likewise attributed in the Appendix.
 The original material is licensed under a [CC BY-SA 2.5 license](https://creativecommons.org/licenses/by-sa/2.5/).

 A handful of explanations build on the [HTML Living Standard](https://html.spec.whatwg.org/).
 They are marked “§”.
 The original material is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).